-On October 30, 2020 the Company entered into a term loan with the Business Development Bank of Canada ("BDC") under their Business Credit Availability Program ("BCAP") which provided the Company with a non-revolving \$25 million, second lien, four year term loan facility (the "BDC Term Facility").
-The BDC Term Facility has a maturity date of October 30, 2024 and is secured by a floating charge debenture of \$150 million and a general security agreement on the assets of the Company.
-At March 31, 2022 the Company had drawn the full \$25.0 million on the BDC Term Facility and had accrued \$1.3 million in interest that was added to the principal amount.
-There are standard reporting covenants under the BDC Term Facility and certain operational covenants, however there are no financial covenants.
+On October 30, 2020 the Company entered into a term loan with ATB Financial, as agent, and Business Development Bank of Canada under their Business Credit Availability Program ("BCAP") which provided the Company with a non-revolving \$25 million, second lien, four year term loan facility (the "BDC Term Facility").
+The BDC Term Facility had a maturity date of October 30, 2024 and was secured by a floating charge debenture of \$150 million and a general security agreement on the assets of the Company.
+At June 30, 2022 the Company had drawn the full \$25.0 million on the BDC Term Facility and had accrued \$1.3 million in interest that was added to the principal amount.
+There were standard reporting covenants under the BDC Term Facility and certain operational covenants and no financial covenants.

-Under the BDC Term Facility, draws incur an interest rate equal to the greater of the interest rate charged on the Company's operating line of credit or 5% for the first year and increasing by 1% at each anniversary date of the facility.
-Standby fees are charged on the undrawn portion of the BDC Term Facility at a rate of 0.50%.
-Annual renewal fees are charged on the full BDC Term Facility amount at a rate of 1.25% at inception, 1% on the first anniversary date, 1.25% on the second anniversary date and 1.5% on the third anniversary date.
+Under the BDC Term Facility, draws incurred an interest rate equal to the greater of the interest rate charged on the Company's operating line of credit or 5% for the first year and increasing by 1% at each anniversary date of the facility.
+Standby fees were charged on the undrawn portion of the BDC Term Facility at a rate of 0.50%.
+Annual renewal fees were charged on the full BDC Term Facility amount at a rate of 1.25% at inception, 1% on the first anniversary date, 1.25% on the second anniversary date and 1.5% on the third anniversary date.